 Rosemarie Trockel's extensive and many-sided oeuvre, which includes objects, images, installations and videos as well as many drawings, is one of Sammlung Goetz's main focuses.
 This solo exhibition will present over 80 works created over the past 25 years.
 The presentation and selection of the works are developed in close cooperation with the artist.

 Her most recent work, which was just completed for this exhibition, is the video film Manus Spleen IV (2002).
 It is part of a cycle of short video projections about a young woman named Manu.
 In Manus Spleen IV, she takes on the role of Mutter Courage.
 A double of Brigitte Bardot makes an appearance as a supporting actress.
-In various works, Trockel has subjected actresses and fashion icons of the 1960s to closer examination.
+In various works, Trockel has subjected this actress and fashion icon of the 1960s to closer examination.
 From this work complex, Sammlung Goetz shows a display cabinet work Ohne Titel (1993), the video Fan 1-6 (2000) and a series of drawings.

 Rosemarie Trockel